Skip to main content

 Planar near-Earth asteroids in resonance with the Earth

-Yi Qi & Anton de Ruiter (2019).
+Qi, Yi & Ruiter, Anton de (2019).
 Icarus

 Useful to learn about what mmr with Earth may be relevant for NEOs.
 Quite advanced, not an easy reading.